nkarl/wsu-cpts-451-dbms/TO-DO.md

 > [!info]
 > *Learn about the formal query language Relational Algebra* which is the foundation for relational query languages like SQL.
 Learn the relational algebra operations and how they are combined to write complex queries.

-#### Reflection
-Due to the various unplanned events last week and my personal failing to uphold my planned schedule, I have fallen behind on my own milestones.
-I have forgotten a lot of *information regarding Entity-Relationship (ER) model* and *how to map natural language (English) into an ER diagram*.
-One part of this forgetful problem is the complexity of the information and its timing of acquisition (first-time).
-Let's unpack that.

-The abstract view is quite simple and straightforward.
-However, the implementation is tricky and can quickly gain in complexity.
-The most recent homework has shown that.
-Mapping from English to an ER diagram is a complex and arduous task.
-It is also easy to misinterpret the English keywords, or even miss them completely. *That's the first problem*. **What is the solution for this problem?**

-*The second problem is in regards to acquisition timing*.
-Due to the large influx of new information, my brain became flooded.
-It took time to wait for the information map to normalize.
-Next, it took time for the brain to traverse the map and recognize peaks of interest, i.e. high-priority information. **How can I reorganize my study process to speed up this process?**

-The answer to both is *reviewing.* The reviewing task needs to be deeply integrated into my study system.
-It's imperative to review after each new reading.
-It is extremely inefficient to spend hours reading and just let information disintegrate due to lack of reinforcement.
-So far, what I have done is doing a passive review.
-That is waiting for the important information to peak and focus on those.
-However, this passive approach is slow and can be optimized for much more information gain.

-This goes back to the *forgetting curve* of memory retention rate.
-By taking a short amount of time to review and pick out one or two most important pieces of information, I immediately reinforce their peaks on the information map.
-This in turn shortens the amount of time required to recall and zero in on them on the next study session.

 #### Tasks
 **Readings:**
 - Textbook (Database Management Systems) -- Chapters 4.1, 4.2